-It may seem as though financial trouble arrives out of nowhere to cause havoc on your life.
+It may seem as though financial problems and trouble arrives out of nowhere to cause havoc on your life.
 One minute everything is going great, and the next you’re deep in debt, and creditors are calling and harassing you and/or your family.

 1) No Budget

 Not having a budget doesn’t necessarily mean you’re in financial trouble, but it’s certainly an indicator.
 It’s far easier to overspend and get into difficulty if you don’t have a clear picture of what’s coming in and what’s going out on a monthly basis.

 2) No Savings

 If after you have paid your regular monthly expenses, and you look into your accounts and see that there is little or nothing left, it’s not a good feeling.
 It is so important that you have some savings to fall back on in case of emergency.

 3) Using Credit for Everyday Bills and Groceries

 When you start using credit cards or lines of credit to pay for your everyday bills or to buy your groceries, you know may be heading for trouble.

 Recognize whether you argue with your spouse or other family members about using credit, not having enough to go around or long term financial goals; if this is the case, you may have a problem.